 In order to ensure the safety of students, the streets around our schools must be maintained as a safe driving zone before, during or after school and at any time students are present for extracurricular activities.
 Please recognize this and drive with extreme caution around our school grounds.
-Crossing guards will be used before and after school on Elizabeth St. and Main St. to help ensure student safety.
-Please do not pick up students in the bus drive.
+Crossing guards will be used after school on Elizabeth St. and Main St. to help ensure student safety.
+Please do not drop off or pick up students in the bus drive.
+Students can be dropped off and picked up at the horseshoe doors (south side of school), office entrance (SW doors), or the NW doors by the student parking lot.
 Unsafe driving in school zones will be reported to law enforcement.
 School consequences will be enforced if a student drives in an unsafe manner on the streets adjacent to the school building.